Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-YCSB.md

 The default behaviour of bexhoma is that the database is stored inside the ephemeral storage of the Docker container.
 If your cluster allows dynamic provisioning of volumes, you might request a persistent storage of a certain type (storageClass) and size.

-Example: `python ycsb.py -ms 1 -m -dbms MySQL -workload a -tr -nc 2 -rst local-hdd -rss 50Gi run`
+Example: `python ycsb.py -ms 1 -m -dbms MySQL --workload a -tr -nc 2 -rst local-hdd -rss 50Gi run`

 The following status shows we have two volumes of type `local-hdd`.
 Every experiment running YCSB of SF=1, if it's MySQL or PostgreSQL, will take the databases from these volumes and skip loading.
 In this example `-nc` is set to two, that is the complete experiment is repeated twice for statistical confidence.